-Since there are genuine needs being met by the trance, acknowledging this is fundamental to how we address these needs.
-The practice of Getting in the GAP offers relief.
+Since there are genuine needs being met by the trance, acknowledging this is fundamental to how we address the needs.
+The tool of Getting in the GAP offers relief.

 Get In Your GAP Is a practice based on yoga's tools for focusing the senses (pratyahara), developing mental concentration (dharana), and practicing meditative awareness (dhyana).